SCUT-CCNL/Expl-NLI/README.md

  	4.2 generate the NLEs by the finetuned model: run the 'prepare_data_for_generation.py' and 'GPT2_generate.py';

- 8. go to the file of 'classify', and run the 'main_classify.py' to obtain the prediction results.
+ 8. go to the file of 'classify', and run the 'prepare_data_task_pred.py' to prepare data for train.
+Then, run the 'main_classify.py' to obtain the prediction results.

 Note: All parameters use default values, and you can also set them at runtime.